benupham/smart-image-crop-ai/README.txt

 == Features ==

-* Automagically crop not only faces, but whatever the "main focus" of an image is, based on Google's kabillion machine years of knowledge
+* Automagically crop not only faces, but whatever the "main focus" of an image is, based on Google's kabillion years of machine learning
 * Preview smart crops before saving them
 * Search for images to crop by file name
 * Adds a smart crop button to individual media files as well
-* Compatible with thumbnail regeneration and image optimization plugins
+* Compatible with thumbnail regeneration and image optimization plugins (see below)

 == How Does It Work? ==